 Our research has implications for understanding intergroup relations in South India.
 Among advantaged groups, our research documented patterns of inclusion and exclusion that map onto persistent social divides.
 Participants from dominant caste groups tended to exclude subordinate caste groups from the common ingroup, while (mostly) Hindu participants tended to exclude Indian Muslims.
 Participants’ identity construals thus replicated the social and ideological divides of caste hierarchies and Hindu nationalism.
 Among disadvantaged groups, we found more complex patterns of inclusion and exclusion.
 Participants from intermediate caste groups faced the choice of aligning themselves with dominant caste groups, or forming a coalition with subordinate caste groups.
 OBC participants tended to include dominant GM targets and exclude subordinate SC/ST targets, thus choosing derogation over coalition (Craig & Richeson, 2012).
 Similarly, SC/ST participants rejected a solidarity-based identity that includes Indian Muslims.

-Our findings suggest that cross-group friendship can overcome these divisions by fostering social identities that include Indians of all castes and religions.
+Acknowledging the correlational nature of our data, our findings suggest that cross-group friendship can overcome these divisions by fostering social identities that include Indians of all castes and religions.
 As more inclusive identities were related to less social distance and more warmth toward caste and religious minorities, our research shows that positive contact could help reduce interpersonal discrimination and violence against these groups.
 In line with recent research (e.g., Hayward, Tropp, Hornsey, & Barlow, 2017), we found that negative contact could exacerbate social divisions by fostering less inclusive identities.
 More broadly, our research speaks to how contact reduces prejudice (Pettigrew & Tropp, 2008).
 Our findings support arguments (Gaertner & Dovidio, 2000; Pettigrew, 1998) that contact reduces prejudice by changing how we understand our group memberships and social identities.

 Our research also examined support for social change.
 Contrary to past research, neither positive nor negative contact (Reimer et al., 2017) were associated with support for social change in advantaged (Dixon et al., 2007) and disadvantaged (Dixon et al., 2012) groups.
 Similarly, more inclusive identities were not associated with opposition to affirmative action among the disadvantaged (Dovidio et al., 2012).
 Features of the participants’ situation might explain this discrepancy.
 As university students, participants have personally experienced the impact of reservation policies.
 For SC/ST and OBC students, reservation policies made it easier to get admitted to state-funded universities.
 This experience might explain why these students strongly support reservation (at least for their own group).
 For GM students, reservation policies made it more difficult to get admitted to state-funded universities.
-Echoing observations by Norton and Sommers (2011), this experience might explain why, in stark contrast to societal realities, GM students saw themselves at a disadvantage relative to other caste groups.
+Echoing observations by Norton and Sommers (2011), this experience might explain why, in contrast to societal realities, GM students saw themselves at a disadvantage relative to other caste groups.
 Together, these experiences make for a “strong situation” (Mischel, 1977) in which situational features limit the influence of individual differences.

-To conclude, we found that intergroup contact can change not only how we see others, but also how we see ourselves.
+To conclude, we found correlational evidence that intergroup contact can change not only how we see others, but also how we see ourselves.
 That is, intergroup contact can foster more inclusive social identities—and thus improve intergroup relations.
 Fostering more inclusive identities, however, does not necessarily overcome entrenched opposition to (or undermine support for) affirmative action.